alan-alexander-1011/loopback-oss-helper/content/posts/developing.md

 </body>
 </html>
 ```
-you would need something like this
+you would need something like this.

 and for the js file, you do whatever the fuck you like and implement it in your html file, at the